learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 - Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal.
-- Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo
+- Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo.

 Equipped with this knowledge, you are now ready to tackle greater challenges!